Pope Pius IX affirmed the doctrine of the Immaculate Conception of Mary. He

 The doctrine of the Immaculate Conception is consistent with the teachings of Scripture.
 In fact it is alluded to in Genesis 3:15 where God says to Satan, "I will put enmity between you and the woman, and between your seed and her seed.
 He shall bruise your head, and you shall bruise His heal."
 The seed of the woman is Jesus; so the woman is Mary.
 The seed of Satan is sin.
-If the enmity between Mary and Satan were not the same as the enmity between Jesus and sin they would not have been included in the same sentence.
-The word enmity appears only once and it is applied to both situations.
+Note that the word enmity appears only once and it is applied to both situations.
 So it must have the same meaning in both cases.
 If there is a complete enmity between Christ and sin there must be a complete enmity between Mary and Satan.
 If Mary were to sin she would be cooperating to some degree with Satan and there would be no complete enmity.
 Logic would tell us that in order for Genesis 3:15 to be true Mary would have to be "Immune from all stain of sin."

 Some claim that the woman in Genesis 3:15 is Eve while others claim it is the nation of Israel.
 Eve does not qualify because she sinned when she disobeyed God in the garden.
 Likewise it couldn't be the nation of Israel, as the Israelites were at times famous for their rebellion against God.
 There are others who identify the woman as the Church.
 This would seem to be the most unlikely choice as Jesus is the seed of the woman.
 This means that the woman came first.
 Clearly Jesus came before the Church as He was the one who established it.